vesuxyz/docs/docs/curators/vaults/tooling.md

 ## Automations

 Certain operational processes of Vesu Vaults can be automated to reduce the overhead both for vault curators and managers.
-By default, the Vesu Vaults backend automates the periodic reporting of a vault's NAV through the _NAV Oracle_.
+All Vesu Vaults, and curators, have access to the following default automations:
+- _Assets under Management_ reporting through the _AuM Oracle_
+- Redemption claims on behalf of users

 Other processes that can be automated include:

 - Claiming of user redemptions
 - Rebalancing of a strategy